 Jacob Schreiber, M.A. is an assistant in the Keck Evaluation, Institutional Research/Reporting, Assessment (KEIRA) office at the Keck School of Medicine of USC.
 In this position, Jacob supports data collection and analyses in efforts to evaluate the medical school’s curriculum and faculty.
 Prior to working at Keck, Jacob earned an M.A. in Applied Anthropology from California State University, Long Beach in 2016, and worked as a behavioral analyst for the Newport-Mesa Unified School District.
 His research interests concern power and epistemic knowledge in the medical sciences, and the social constructions of illness and wellness in educational and occupational settings.

-Katy Nilsen, Ph.D. is an independent research and evaluation consultant.
+Katy Nilsen, Ph.D. is a Research Associate in Science Education at WestEd.
+She currently works on two projects, one in research and another in evaluation, which examine the implementation of the Next Generation Science Standards (NGSS).
 She graduated with her doctorate in Education from the University of California, Santa Barbara.
 She has extensive experience in both conducting STEM research studies and in performing program evaluations.
 Her interests include examining teacher practice and student learning within the disciplines of environmental science and computer science.
 She is also interested in studying and evaluating teaching and learning with technology.

 Lara Hilton, M.P.H., Ph.D.
 (ABD) is a Senior Analyst at RAND Corporation and consults on program evaluation design and implementation.
 She has worked since 2000 as a research methodologist and analyst specializing in program evaluation and evaluation capacity building with a stakeholder-centered approach.
 Her content specialties are integrative medicine, military behavioral health, chronic pain, and patient-centered care.
 She has led or coordinated large scale research and evaluation projects for National Institutes of Health, National Center for Complementary and Integrative Health (formerly NCCAM), Agency for Healthcare Research and Quality, the Department of Defense, and Veterans Administration.
 She is published in top-tiered medical and evaluation journals (JAMA, JGIM, Annals of Behavioral Medicine, American Journal of Evaluation) and presents annually at American Evaluation Association Conference and Annual Meeting of American Public Health Association.